-Each gas appliance is connected to its own gas isolation valve which is adjacent to or close proximity.
+Each gas appliance is connected to its own gas isolation valve.
 These are identified on the tap via a label.
-Below is a key to identify each label
+Below is a key to identify each label.

 To operate the tap the arrow on the tap shows the direction of flow for the gas.
-The arrow should be pointing towards the appliance for the appliance to operate.